Tristeamer/Tristeamer.github.io/_posts/2022-05-15-texture-packs.markdown

 6: You're done!
 You should now have a texture pack installed.

-(7: If you have MegaHack v7 or v6 you can instead just use Powered by pie's texutre loader to switch between the texture packs without having to do this.)
+(7: If you have MegaHack v7 or v6 you can instead just use [PoweredByPie's texture loader](https://github.com/poweredbypie/textureldr/releases) to switch between the texture packs without having to do this.)